zainabs0/ai_project/README.md

 # AI Chatbot Application

-A simple chat application with a React frontend and Go backend that integrates with the OpenAI API.
+A simple chat application with a React frontend and C++ backend that integrates with the OpenAI API.

 ## Prerequisites

+- C++17 compatible compiler (gcc 8+, clang 7+, MSVC 2019+)
-- Go 1.16 or higher
+- CMake 3.10 or higher
+- libcurl
+- OpenSSL
 - Node.js 16 or higher
 - npm or yarn
 - OpenAI API key